25.1Criminal financial penalties

-The court must first consider whether any compensation should be paid by the company to the victim, for any injury, loss or damage resulting from the offence.
-The amount of the order will be the amount the court considers appropriate, having regard to any evidence and to any representations made by or on behalf of the accused.
+The court must first consider whether any compensation should be paid by the company to the victim for any personal injury, loss or damage resulting from the offence.
+The amount of the order will be the amount the court considers appropriate, having regard to any evidence and to any representations made by or on behalf of the offender (or prosecutor).
 In respect of such claims, the SFO will need to provide evidence to the court of a request for compensation by the victim.
 In the case of R v.
-Smith & Ouzman Ltd, Recorder Mitchell QC indicated that he would have refused the SFO’s request for a compensation order as the SFO had not produced evidence of a request for compensation from the victim.
+Smith & Ouzman Ltd, Recorder Mitchell QC indicated that he would have refused the SFO’s request for a compensation order, as the SFO had not produced evidence of a request for compensation from the victim.

-A compensation order is not mandatory, but if it is not made, the court should provide reasons as to why it has not made an order.
+The making of a compensation order is not mandatory, but the court should provide reasons as to why it has not made one.
 The court must have regard to the financial means of the defendant.
 If the defendant’s means are limited, priority should be given to the payment of compensation over any other financial penalties.

 Confiscation must be considered if either the Crown asks for it or the court thinks that it may be appropriate.
-The aim of confiscation is to deprive defendants of the benefit that they have gained from their criminal conduct.
-The amount confiscated will represent the total value of the advantage or benefit obtained by the defendant, although the order cannot be for a greater sum than the value of the assets the defendant has available to satisfy it.
-It is irrelevant whether the defendant has retained the benefit or not.
+The aim of confiscation is to deprive defendants of the benefit that they have gained from their criminal conduct, and it is irrelevant for the purposes of calculating a benefit figure whether the defendant has retained the benefit of his or her conduct.
+The benefit figure will represent the total value of the benefit obtained by the defendant, although the final confiscation order cannot be for a greater sum than the value (at the time the order is made) of (1) the assets the defendant has available and (2) any property transferred by the defendant during the six years preceding the date of charge, for less than market value (tainted gifts).
 The court must address the following factors before making a confiscation order: (1) whether the defendant has benefited from the criminal conduct; (2) the value of the benefit obtained; and (3) the sum that is recoverable from the defendant.

-The confiscation regime can be particularly harsh.
-Historically, in corruption cases a prosecutor could claim that the benefit obtained was the entire value of the contract won through the criminal conduct, and request that that amount be confiscated.
-However, recent case law suggests that the confiscation amount should be proportionate, and restricted to the gross profit earned by the company together with any other pecuniary advantage flowing from the corruption.
-It has also been recently held that where the defendant can establish that VAT output tax on revenue obtained from criminal conduct has been properly accounted for to HMRC, it would be disproportionate to make a confiscation order calculated on the basis that a sum equivalent to that VAT paid has been ‘obtained’ by the defendant.
+The application of the confiscation regime as regards the calculation of benefit has become less harsh in recent years.
+In corruption cases, for example, a prosecutor could previously have claimed that the benefit obtained was the entire value of the contract won through the criminal conduct, and request that that amount be confiscated.
+However, recent case law indicates that a ‘judge should, if confronted by an application for an order which would be disproportionate, refuse to make it but accede only to an application for such sum as would be proportionate’ when calculating the amount of an offender’s benefit.
+When the offender is a company, this should be restricted to gross profit earned together with any other pecuniary advantage flowing from the corruption.
+In a separate case, it has been held that where the defendant can establish that VAT output tax on revenue obtained from criminal conduct has been properly accounted for to HMRC, it would be disproportionate to make a confiscation order calculated on the basis that a sum equivalent to that VAT paid has been ‘obtained’ by the defendant.

 When calculating the gross profit, the approach is typically to ‘add back’ the amount of bribes paid that may have been deducted as an ‘expense’ before arriving at the gross profit.